-Doctoral students can submit a completed "Global Studies Fee Fellowship" form at any time to request assistance with a financial shortfall (e.g. non-resident supplemental tuition, in-state tuition costs, gaucho health insurance, etc.).
+Doctoral students can contact the GPA to request assistance with an unexpected financial shortfall (e.g. nonresident supplemental tuition, in-state tuition costs, gaucho health insurance, etc.).
 Students are expected to seek outside funding, such as TAships and/or apply for fellowships, prior to requesting departmental support.
 Students need to inform the department immediately if outside funding is secured.
 Final decisions are subject to funding availability.